tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   ![create_env_file](Images/create_env_file.gif)

 * Once the `.env` file has been created; it must be loaded into memory by a package like `python-dotenv` so that the environment variables can be sourced.
-We will be discussing methods on loading a `.env` in the next activity.
+We will be discussing methods of loading a `.env` in the next activity.

 Ask if there are any questions, and then move on to the next activity.